-Egypt is getting a small foretaste of what life will be like under Messianic Reign.
-Yosef, the Messiah prototype, is showing the world what a 'wise and discerning man' who walks humbly with the Creator of the Heavens and the Earth and prioritizes His Will and His Ways, could bring about if given the chance.
-There had been bountiful harvests here and there before, of course, but not since Eden has there been so much agricultural bounty coming forth everywhere all. at once.
-Yosef had tapped into something infinite and eternal - the Genesis 1:11/third day of Creation Week blessing over the earth!
+It was quite the phenomenon; seven straight years of record-breaking crop production.
+That mean seven straight years of full cupboards and overflowing storehouses.
+This was prosperity at a never-before-seen level, filtering down to and raising the standard of living of all economic classes.
+Perhaps those seven years Egypt represent a foretaste of what life can be like under Messiah's Millennial Reign.
+Yosef, the Messiah prototype, showed the world what a 'wise and discerning man' who walks humbly with the Creator of the Heavens and the Earth and prioritizes His Will and His Ways, can bring about if given the chance.
+There had been bountiful harvests here and there before, of course, but not since Eden has there been so much agricultural bounty coming forth every field, orchard, pasture, and garden, all at once.
+Yosef had tapped into something infinite and eternal - the Genesis 1:11/Third Day of Creation Week blessing over the earth!
 Each tract of land Pharaoh placed under Yosef's management has become fruitful and multiplied to the fullness of its potential, demonstrating the infinite productive capacity of the Creator's ecosystem when a man who walks in Covenant 'tends and keeps' it according to Divine instruction.
-For seven straight years the Heavens and the earth aligned in perfect harmony - and everywhere the sole of Yosef's foot trod or the sound of his voice carried the land outdid itself.
-Deserts came alive, shook off centuries of barrenness, and burst into bloom.